Rates

 If you are curious to learn more about your specific OON benefits, here is what I recommend asking your insurance:

-• Do I have Out of Network benefits?
+Do I have Out of Network benefits for mental health services?

 Many people benefit from long-term therapy, however my goal is to get you to a point where you feel like you don’t need me anymore.